mliew21396/remote-work-u3/week-9/2-JavaScript/DOM-manipulation/README.md

 - [W3schools DOM doc](http://www.w3schools.com/jsref/dom_obj_document.asp)
 - [MDN document properties](https://developer.mozilla.org/en-US/docs/Web/API/document)

-**REMEMBER**

-We are not using JQuery for this challenge, you have everything you need in vanilla JavaScript (ECMAScript 5, ECMAscript 6 should be released at the end of 2014).
+**REMEMBER** Everything in this challenge should be done using vanilla JavaScript (ECMAScript 5, ECMAscript 6 should be released at the end of 2014), no JQuery should be used.

 # Releases